VirginiaWanjiru/furaha-in-ctrl/README.md

 <!-- About Me -->
+<p>Heyy Peeps,

-<p>Hello, I'm a passionate Data analysis  and Machine learning enthusiast.
-I enjoy building AI-powered applications and love to visualize data to extract meaningful insights from the data .</p>
+I'm Virginia Wanjiru, a passionate Data Science and Machine learning enthusiast.
+I enjoy building AI-powered applications and love to visualize data to extract meaningful insights from the data.</p>

 <!-- Technologies & Skills -->
 <h3>Technologies & Skills</h3>